 Exercise is one of the best ways to improve your gut health, but it's important to not overdo it.
-Exercise helps us keep our weight in check and can help reduce inflammation in the body.
-If you start exercising too much, however, this can lead to other problems like dehydration and muscle soreness.
+Exercise helps us keep our weight in check and can help maintain a healthy body.
+If you start exercising too much, however, this can lead to other problems like dehydration and soreness.

 Exercise doesn't have to mean running marathons or hitting the gym every day—you can even fit in some exercise by simply walking more often.
 Take the stairs instead of riding an elevator; walk around your neighborhood instead of driving; park at a farther distance from work so that you have time for a stroll during your break; go for long walks with family or friends after dinner or on weekends.
 There are always ways we can get more movement into our lives.

-Stress can have a profound impact on your gut health.
+Tension can have a profound impact on your gut health.
 It can cause digestive problems, indigestion and constipation to name a few.
-Stress also affects the way in which you digest food, which can lead to many other problems.
+Feeling tense also affects the way in which you digest food, which can lead to many other problems.

 5. Enjoy your morning coffee

 The most important thing you can do to keep your gut healthy is to enjoy a cup of coffee.
-Coffee is loaded with antioxidants, which help protect the body from free radicals that cause damage and inflammation.
-Caffeine can also help prevent acid reflux.
-It's believed that caffeine relaxes the muscles in your esophagus and stomach, which helps prevent stomach acids from flowing back up into your throat.
+Coffee is loaded with antioxidants, which help protect the body from free radicals that can be harmful.
+Caffeine can also help with acid reflux.
+It's believed that caffeine relaxes the muscles in your esophagus and stomach, which helps avoid stomach acids from flowing back up into your throat.

 6. Get enough sleep

 Getting enough sleep is just as important for your gut health as it is for your overall health.
-Studies have shown that people who don't get enough sleep may be more likely to suffer from gastrointestinal disorders, like irritable bowel syndrome (IBS) and inflammatory bowel disease (IBD).
+Studies have shown that people who don't get enough sleep may be more likely to suffer from gastrointestinal disorders.
 A lack of sleep can also make it harder for the body to fight off infections.